 If you want, you could use it as a team-building contest and let employees enter for what they think it should be.
 This act, however small, shows that you have faith in how they view the company.

-In the end, the paramount part of communication is listening.
-Whether it's a workplace miscommunication that's turned into an argument, or someone requesting a new snack machine- everything has to be heard and taken into account.
+In the end, the number one tip to improve internal communication is to listen.
+Whether it's a workplace miscommunication that's turned into an argument, or someone requesting a new snack machine - everything has to be heard and taken into account.
 As an HR manager, you're the acting mother duck to dozens (or hundreds!) of people who need some guidance.
 Help them see that your company is the one they should stick with, and the inevitable return will be overwhelmingly positive.

 "Customizable to your requirements"